kambadur/Projects/Simulink/README.md

 If a - port to be inserted at the top, the 'pipe' can be replaved with '-'.
 Similary you canplay around with the location of the 'pipe' symbol to move your input ports.
 You can add more pipes as desired.
 ![](assets/add_4.png)

+7. Model properties: Callbacks
+Callbacks can be used to call your matlab code/ m-files.
+For example